pingcap/docs/tiup/tiup-dm-topology-reference.md

 ## File structure

-The topology file of a DM cluster might contain the following blocks:
+The topology file of a DM cluster might contain the following sections:

 - [global](/tiup/tiup-dm-topology-reference.md#global): the global configuration of the cluster.
 Some of the configuration items use the default values on the cluster, and you can configure them separately in each instance.
 - [server_configs](/tiup/tiup-dm-topology-reference.md#server_configs): the global configuration of the components.
 You can configure each component separately.
 If an instance has a configuration item with the same name, the items configured in the instance will take effect.